 If you know that you have enabled the USB debugging option under the Developer Options settings in your Android phone, you can use your PC to remove the password file using the ADB commands.
 To do that:

 - Connect your phone to the PC using a USB cable.

 - Download the ADB and Fastboot tools on your PC.

 - Open a command prompt in the same folder where you have extracted the ADB and Fastboot tools’ contents.

 - Your lock screen will now be removed.

-You can again set a new password, pin, or pattern thereby granting you to access your locked device.
+Again, you can set a new password, pin, or pattern, thereby granting you access to your locked device.

 Boot into Safe Mode

-If you are trying to bypass a third-party lock screen applied on your device, rather than the original stock lock screen then, there is an easy option available for you which requires you to boot into safe mode.
-For most of the Android phones, you are required to press the power button for a long period of time after which it will prompt you to boot into safe mode.
+If you are trying to bypass a third-party lock screen applied on your device, rather than the original stock lock screen, there is an easy option available for you, which requires you to boot into safe mode.
+For most Android phones, you are required to press the power button for a long time, after which it will prompt you to boot into safe mode.
 Note that the booting into safe mode varies as per OEMs.
-When the process finished, you will see that the third-party lock screen has been disabled.
-Here, you need to clear the app data of the third-party lock screen and uninstall the app from your phone.
+When the process is finished, you will see that the third-party lock screen has been disabled.
+Here, you need to clear the third-party lock screen’s app data and uninstall the app from your phone.

 So, there you have it from my side in this post.
-I hope you guys liked this post and were able to get around and bypass the pattern, pin or password fed into your Android phone in case you have forgotten it.
+I hope you guys liked this post and could get around and bypass the pattern, pin, or password fed into your Android phone in case you have forgotten it.
 Let us know in the comments below which of the above-mentioned methods worked for you?
 Until the next post…Cheers!